vuejs/vue-cli/docs/dev-guide/generator-api.md

   While api.version can be useful in general, it's sometimes nice to just declare your version.
   This API exposes a simple way to do that.

-  Nothing happens if the provided version is satified.
+  Nothing happens if the provided version is satisfied.
 Otherwise, an error will be thrown.

 ## cliServiceVersion